 - After the Student Acknowledgement is signed by the student, OCP will deliver the student’s CPT applications to the Harvard International Office (HIO), 864 Smith Campus Center, 1350 Massachusetts Avenue.

-- *Student Action Required* Once HIO has approved the application, the student must go to the HIO office in person to pick up their updated I-20 form.
+- *Student Action Required* Once HIO has processed the CPT authorization, they will email the student their updated I-20 form.

-Important: You cannot start your externship placement until you have picked up your new I-20 form.
+Important: You cannot start your externship placement until you have received your new I-20 form.

 The Student Acknowledgement contains the following rules and procedures: